 Lisa performs with many other musicians from different musical genres.
 Although Lisa's "forte" is in the classical music genre, she has collaborated as rehearsal pianist for Pops artists such as Lionel Richie and Broadway artists Brian Stokes Mitchell and Terrance Mann.

-This coming year Lisa is excited to once again perform Orff's "Carmina Burana" with the NSO, as well as many other amazing orchestral works.
+The pandemic has put an abrupt end to orchestral performances.
+Lisa misses her colleagues, but is grateful for continued good health and looks forward to performing live orchestral concerts again in 2021.
 She will continue as pianist for the 21st Century Consort.
-She is also excited to perform in May with the Manchester String Quartet.
-Please check out Lisa's list of performances for specific dates and information on her exciting 2019-2020 season.
+She is also excited to perform in May of 2021 with the Manchester String Quartet.
+Please check out Lisa's list of performances for specific dates and information on the 2020-2021 season.

 Tony Powell Photography